Rostrevor Mountain Bike Trail, Co. Down

 Overview

-Rostrevor sits on the northern shore of Carlingford Lough at the foot of Slieve Martin, just 46 miles south of Belfast and a short drive from Newry.
-The village, often called the “Riviera of the North”, offers a blend of dramatic coastal scenery, ancient folklore and a surprisingly rich cultural calendar.
-Its location on the Mourne Coastal route makes it an ideal base for exploring the Mourne Mountains, the Cooley Peninsula and the historic towns of Newcastle and Warrenpoint.
+Rostrevor sits on the northern shore of Carlingford Lough at the foot of Slieve Martin, just a short drive from Newry and within easy reach of Belfast.
+Often called the “Riviera of the North”, the village offers a blend of dramatic coastal scenery, ancient folklore and a surprisingly rich cultural calendar.
+Its location on the scenic Mourne Coastal route makes it an ideal base for exploring the Mourne Mountains, the Cooley Peninsula and the historic towns of Newcastle and Warrenpoint.

 History & Background

-The name Rostrevor comes from the Irish ros (a wooded headland) and the surname of Sir Edward Trevor, a Welsh settler who arrived in the early‑17th century.
-Before the Trevor family renamed the area, it was known as Caisleán Ruaidhrí (Castle Rory), after a Magennis lord of Iveagh.
+The name Rostrevor comes from the Irish ros (a wooded headland) combined with the surname of Sir Edward Trevor, a Welsh settler who arrived in the early 17th century and helped shape the village’s early landscape.
+Before the Trevor family renamed the area, it was known as Caisleán Ruaidhrí (Castle Rory), named after a Magennis lord of Iveagh.
 The village’s spelling distinguishes the settlement (Rostrevor) from the wider townland (Rosstrevor).

-Rostrevor’s history is peppered with legend.
-The 9th‑century high cross in Kilbroney Cemetery, the bell of St Bronach (c.
-900 AD) that was once hidden in an oak tree, and the Ross Monument – a granite obelisk erected in 1826 to Major General Robert Ross – all testify to a long‑standing spiritual and military heritage.
-Folklore also lives on in the Fairy Glen (the stretch of the Kilbroney River that runs through the village) and the story of the Cloughmore Stone, a 50‑ton glacial erratic that local myth says was hurled by the giant Finn McCool.
+Rostrevor’s history is deeply intertwined with Irish legend.
+The 9th-century high cross in the local cemetery, the ancient bell of St Bronach that was once hidden in an oak tree, and the Ross Monument – a granite obelisk erected in 1826 to Major General Robert Ross – all point to a long-standing spiritual and military heritage.
+Folklore remains a living part of the village, particularly in the Fairy Glen and the story of the Cloughmore Stone, a massive glacial erratic that local myth says was hurled by the giant Finn McCool.

 What to See & Do